Where is she getting that from?

 “Fine,” my daughter said, “That’s fine.”
 I’d just told her she couldn’t do something she wanted to because she’d been arguing with her brother too much.
 And the tone in her comment was the last straw.

-“We have a new rule around here,” I announced.
-“No more sarcasm.”
-We’d been hearing a lot of it lately and I’d had enough.
+“We’ve got a new rule around here,” I announced.
+“No sarcasm.”
+I’d been hearing a lot of it and I’d had enough.

 Where’s she getting it from?
 I wondered.

-“You’re right,” I told her.
-I apologized and promised to follow the rule, just like her.
+We talked about it and I apologized, promising to follow the rule, just like her.

-And I think the next time I wonder where are my kids getting that from?, I need to ask instead, are they learning it from me?
+And I think the next time I wonder where are my kids getting that from?, I need to ask myself